 Looking at the RI Planner details page, you can see how we apply ISF to the c4 family.

-Our recommendations engine analyzes your usage and determines the break even point same as before.
-The histogram we’ve adjusted to represent Normalized Instances, where in this case, we convert all your existing RI’s, i.e. 260 xlarge, 18 8xlarge, 8 large, and 2 large (AZ scoped), to represent the number of units relative to a large.
+Our recommendations engine analyzes your usage and determines the break even point the same as before.
+The histogram we’ve adjusted to represent Normalized Instances, wherein this case, we convert all your existing RI’s, i.e. 260 xlarge, 18 8xlarge, 8 large, and 2 large (AZ scoped), to represent the number of units relative to a large.
 You can find the breakdown of Units for each size in the existing RI table.
 Once we determine the coverage you will need, we recommend the smallest instance size for the family.
-In the case of c4’s, the smallest size is a large and we recommend you buy an additional 1720 c4.large RI’s to cover your usage.
+In the case of c4’s, the smallest size is large and we recommend you buy an additional 1720 c4.large RI’s to cover your usage.

 The philosophy we've taken is to maximize savings with the least management overhead.
 For this reason, we make recommendations for the smallest instance size possible.
 This allows for maximum coverage with the smallest set of RI parcels.
 Note that the parcels themselves will be large and you may need to request an increase to your RI purchase limit from Amazon to accommodate the purchase of a large quantity of small instances sizes (to find out how to request the increase, click here).
 You’ll benefit from a more streamlined RI lifecycle with the purchase of the large quantity, rather than in the past where you would have multiple purchases of a variety of sizes per family.
 This strategy will also help you better manage your inventory if your usage decreases, with the ability to sell off a much more granular number of RI units to fit the new usage patterns.